 Surgery is most often the first treatment for testicular cancer.

 Radical inguinal orchiectomy

-All stages of testicular cancer are treated with surgery.
-The testicle (or testicles) with cancer are taken out of the scrotum through a cut (incision) in the groin.
-The surgeon also cuts through the spermatic cord that attaches the testicle to the belly (abdomen).
-This is known as a radical inguinal orchiectomy.
-If both testicles are removed, the man can no longer make sperm cells and can no longer father children (he becomes infertile).
+All stages of testicular cancer are treated with this surgery.
+The testicle (or testicles) with cancer are taken out of the scrotum through a cut (incision) made just above the pubic area.
+The surgeon cuts through the spermatic cord that attaches the testicle to the belly (abdomen).

-Depending on the type and stage of your cancer, some lymph nodes behind the belly (abdomen) may also be removed.
-This can be done at the same time or during a second operation.
-This operation is called a retroperitoneal lymph node dissection.
-A large cut (incision) is often needed to remove these lymph nodes.
-This is a difficult and long operation.
-It should be done by a surgeon who does them often.
+Depending on the type and stage of your cancer, some lymph nodes at the back of the belly (abdomen) may also be removed.
+This can be done at the same time as the orchiectomy or during a second operation.
+Not all patients with testicular cancer need to have lymph nodes removed, so it’s important to discuss this with your doctor.

 In some cases, the surgeon can remove lymph nodes through very small cuts in the belly.
-A narrow lighted tube with a camera (called a laparoscope) is used so the surgeon can see inside.
+A narrow lighted tube with a small video camera (called a laparoscope) is used so the surgeon can see inside.
 Long, thin tools are put in the cuts to do the surgery.
 The surgeon’s hands are not inside the patient’s body during surgery.
-Although there are advantages to this type of surgery-- for example, the patient recovers much more quickly-- there is not yet agreement about whether it is as good as the standard operation.
-That is why if the lymph nodes removed contain cancer, the patient is often treated with chemotherapy, as well.
+Although this type of surgery has advantages — for example, the patient recovers much more quickly — doctors are not sure if it is as good as the standard operation.
+So if the removed lymph nodes have cancer cells, the patient is often treated with chemotherapy, as well.
 This approach should only be used if the surgeon has a lot of experience with this surgery.

 The short-term risks of surgery include problems with anesthesia, bleeding, blood clots, and infections.
 Most men have some pain after the operation, which can often be helped with pain medicines, if needed.